fdschneider/oldwebsite/blog/_drafts/usejekyll.md

 			python ez_setup.py

 	7. Add the `C:/Python27/Scripts` directory to your PATH variable.
 You might need to restart your Bash/Terminal/PowerShell.
 	8. Install kramdown as Markdown interpreter.
-It is providing nice footnotes, which the default Maruku doesn't.
+It is providing nice footnotes, which the default Maruku doesn't, and it works well with Mathjax, a javascript interpreter for Tex equation syntax.

 			gem install kramdown